Western Water Catchment: Poyan Reservoir

 Poyan Reservoir (Malay: Tadahan Air Poyan; Chinese: 波扬蓄水池) was previously part of the river Sungei Poyan and its delta, which was dammed to become a reservoir.
 Sungei Poyan emptied into the Straits of Johor.
 It is located in SAFTI City, Poyan and Bajau districts.
 Construction of the reservoir began on 11 March 1977.

 At the same year, Mediacorp has filmed the drama "Behind Bars" (Season 1 Episode 28) at that location, the Poyan Temple was there, as "Temple Hill".
 However, at that location, there is a cash train visible at the location since 2007 and 3 additional trains (C151 003/004, C751B 321/322 and 345/346) were added since 2023.

-It is part of SAFTI Live Firing Area (South), which has restricted access and is accessible from TRMC Gate E, Gate F, Gate G, Gate H and Gate I. In April 2019, some of the roads at Poyan Reservoir were also named - Poyan Drive, Poyan Avenue, SAFTI City Avenue and Danau Grove.
+It is part of SAFTI Live Firing Area (South), now known as Training Plot P since 8 June 2025, which has restricted access and is accessible from TRMC Gate E, Gate F, Gate G, Gate H and Gate I. In April 2019, some of the roads at Poyan Reservoir were also named - Poyan Drive, Poyan Avenue, SAFTI City Avenue and Danau Grove.
 The road name, Jalan Sungei Poyan still exists for a short section from Danau Grove to Old Choa Chu Kang Road.

 At the reservoir, only the Mobility 3rd Generation raft is deployed to load and unload military vehicles when crossing from the western side to the eastern side.